How to Pressure Can Potatoes (Step-by-Step Guide)

 Recipe makes 7 quarts.

 Potatoes must be pressure canned.
 They are not safe to can in a water bath canning pot.
-Note: your pressure cooker is not the same as a pressure canner.
-Do not use your instant pot or similar appliances to can foods.
-You will require a dial gauge or weighted gauge pressure canner to can low acid foods.
-(I use a weighted gauge canner)
+Note: Your pressure cooker is not the same as a pressure canner.
+Do not use your Instant Pot or similar appliances to can food.
+You will require a dial gauge or weighted gauge pressure canner to can low-acid foods. ย (I use a weighted gauge canner)

 Potatoes must also be peeled.
 There are no tested recipes leaving the peels on.
-See article for more information.
+See the article for more information.ย

 Sealed jars will last at least 12 months in a cool, dark place, like your basement.

 Red skin potatoes and white potatoes are usually well suited for canning.
-See article above for best varieties of potatoes to can and more information on how to grow them.
+See the article above for the best varieties of potatoes to can and more information on how to grow them.

 Weighted-gauge canner Pints- 35 minutes Quarts- 40 minutes